A Modern Guide to Thinking, Fast and Slow

 - Part III: Overconfidence

-Note: This project is ongoing, and I welcome corrections or suggestions for additions.
+Note: I welcome corrections or suggestions for additions.